-The modified GIS based Integrated Action Plan of GP after incorporating the suggestions of Gram Sabha, will be placed for approval in Gram Sabha.
+The Draft GIS based Integrated Action Plan will be placed before the Gram Sabha and their suggestions will be noted for finalization of the plan.
+Modified GIS based Integrated Action Plan of GP after incorporating the suggestions of Gram Sabha, will be placed for approval in Gram Sabha.
 After the approval of Integrated Action Plan and prioritization of work by Gram Sabha, Annual Action Plan (shelf of work) will be derived for taking up works for one year.
 The GIS based Integrated Action Plan will be reviewed annually, for incorporating necessary changes.
 The entire plan of the Gram Panchayat is to be uploaded on NREGASoft.